imodeljs/frontend-sample-showcase/src/frontend-samples/fire-decoration-sample/README.md

 Notes:

 * This is in no way a smoke or fire simulation.
-The fire presented only serves as a visual effect.d
+The fire presented only serves as a visual effect.
 * The APIs related to particles are in beta.
 Please consulate the latest documentation before adapting for your own projects.